bullet-train-co/magic_test/README.md

 With this we will:

- - Create a sample system test at `test/system/basics_test.rb` that invokes Magic Test.
+- Create a sample system test at `test/system/basics_test.rb` that invokes Magic Test via the `magic_test` method.
- - If your application was previously configured to run system tests with `:headless_chrome` or `:headless_firefox`, we will attempt to update your configuration so you can see the browser when you run tests with `MAGIC_TEST=1` as an environment variable.
+- Update your configuration to run a visible browser test if `MAGIC_TEST=1` is set as an environment variable, and a headless browser setting if the environment variable is not present.

- Finally, because it’s hard for us to do automatically, you will need to add the following before any closing `</head>` tags in any of the files in `app/views/layouts`:
+- Insert a snippet to render a partial before any closing `</head>` tags in your `*.html.erb` views within the `app/views/layouts` directory.
+> If you have any views containing `<head></head>` tags then please place this snippet so Magic Test can work accordingly.

 ```ruby+erb
 <%= render 'magic_test/support' if Rails.env.test? %>